Why do our loved ones resist our efforts to help them stay safe? Every time the phone rings at a strange hour, we wonder if they are ok.

 How Can We Help Seniors Live with Dignity and Independence?

-- Look for creative ways to replace the devices that make them feel aged with solutions that don’t make them feel that way.
-When my father had significant mobility issues, he resisted using a cane, walker, or scooter.
+When my father had mobility issues, he resisted using a walker or scooter.
 They made him feel diminished.
-He barely left home, and when we went to the cottage, he rarely left the building.
+When we went to the cottage, he rarely left the building as the walk to the beach was too difficult.
 We bought him a used golf cart.
 The next day he was the King of Kensington, giving people lifts and taking kids for joy rides.
-It was an amazing example of how we accept or reject a solution, not because of it’s functionality, but because of what it symbolizes.
-Look for “golf cart” solutions for your loved one’s challenges.
+When we got back to the city, he started using his scooter.

 I just saw Elton John’s Farewell concert in Toronto.
 We had great seats, so great, I could see Elton struggle in the dark to climb the stairs to the stage.
 He is 72 and has been through multiple lifetimes of experience, recent surgery and illness.
 I bet there is no shortage of people who told him enough is enough, you don’t need to keep touring – or, don’t climb the stairs, we can elevate you onto the stage.
 He climbed those stairs.
 He played 3 hours of outstanding music with his classic showmanship.
 We all fight to be the people we want to be and do the things we want to do.
 Then, maybe, something happens and we see things differently – and it’s unlikely because someone we love told us to change.
 It took Elton John prostate cancer, a deadly infection and being a father to see things differently.
 He did, and decided that this is his last tour – dignity, identity and independence intact.